 Park Hyatt Maldives Hadahaa Co-Founder Honored with 2025 Ramon Magsasay Award

-Azrin Shukor, In- Residence Marine Biologist & Sustainability Coordinator, Park Hyatt Maldives Hadahaa

-Park Hyatt Maldives celebrates co-founder Shaahina Ali, honored with Asia’s prestigious award for leadership in marine conservation and sustainability.
+Park Hyatt Maldives celebrates co-founder Shaahina Ali, honored with Asia’s highest award for leadership in marine conservation and sustainability.

-Maldives, (November 2025) – Park Hyatt Maldives Hadahaa proudly celebrates Maldivian conservationist and co-founder, Shaahina Ali, who has been honored with the 2025 Ramon Magsaysay Award, one of Asia’s most prestigious recognitions of leadership and social impact — for her pioneering work in marine conservation, community engagement, and sustainable tourism in the Maldives.
-She is the first Maldivian to receive this award, recognized for her unwavering commitment to protecting the marine ecosystem of the Maldives with passion, vision, and inclusivity, ensuring her work will be carried on by another generation of Maldivians.

 While Ms. Shaahina is honored for her decades of national leadership, her vision has also guided the spirit of Park Hyatt Maldives Hadahaa since its inception.
 Today, that legacy continues even further as the resort becomes a platform to pilot new initiatives that unite conservation, education, and luxury travel.